 RoCE bandwidth, even when it is allocated to separate traffic classes.
 The RoCE flow completion delay has been seen to increase by 100 times.

 ODCC conducted several tests to verify the problem of traffic coexistence.
+The results from testing are available at [25].

 Configuration complexity of congestion control algorithms